BUEC500C1/video-827265717/README.md

 ## Task1
 - Estimate the processing power need to execute such operations on your computer
 - Estimate the maximum number of such operations that can run on your system
+- Utilize FFmpeg to re-encode a video file in MOV or MP4 format

 ## Task2
 - Develop a queue system to support designed functions